Jerilderie Letter

-The Jerilderie Letter is a handwritten document that was dictated by Australian bushranger and outlaw Ned Kelly to fellow gang member Joe Byrne in 1879.
-It is named after the town of Jerilderie, New South Wales, where the Kelly gang carried out an armed robbery in February 1879, during which Kelly tried to have his document published as a pamphlet.
-It is one of only two original Kelly letters known to have survived.
+The Jerilderie Letter is a handwritten document composed by Australian bushranger and outlaw Ned Kelly in 1879.
+Described as "part autobiography, part manifesto", it is traditionally understood to have been dictated by Kelly to fellow gang member Joe Byrne, who may also have contributed to its composition.
+The letter is named after the town of Jerilderie, New South Wales, where the Kelly gang carried out an armed bank robbery in February 1879 and where Kelly tried to have the document published as a pamphlet.